David MacGill

-David MacGill, McGill or Makgill, Lord Cranston Riddell (1532-1595) was a 16th-century Scottish judge and Senator of the College of Justice and Lord Advocate of Scotland from 1582 to 1595.
+David MacGill, McGill or Makgill, Lord Cranston Riddell (1532-1595) was a 16th-century Scottish judge and Senator of the College of Justice and Lord Advocate from 1582 to 1595.

 Life

 He was born around 1532 in or near Edinburgh, the son of James MacGill of Nesbit, an Edinburgh burgess, and Provost of Edinburgh 1570/71 and his wife, Helen Wardlaw.
 He was born in the family home of Oxenfoord Castle on the Cranstoun Riddel (Cranston Riddell) estate south-east of Dalkeith.
 His eldest brother was James MacGill, Lord Rankeillor.

 In June 1582 he was elected a Senator of the College of Justice and took the title Lord Cranston Riddell.

 He died in or near Edinburgh on 13 February 1595.
 His place on the Senate was taken by his eldest son, also David MacGill in 1597, who continued the title Lord Cranston Riddell, causing some confusion between father and son.